Best 3D Printer Under 500 Dollars: A review of the CR-10S

 Is the CR-10S the best 3D Printer under 500 Dollars?

 When it comes to 3D printer DIY kits, it takes large build areas, ease of setting up and a decent print quality to earn a sworn following in the 3D printing community.
-Chinese manufacturers Shenzhen Creality 3D Technology certainly seems to have got that formula right and used it to spin out 3D printers that have become landmarks in their own right in the realm of 3D printing.
-If you look at Creality’s creations, one thing is clear – it likes its printers big.
-That’s precisely the core reason why its machines have found favor with 3D printing enthusiasts worldwide like they have.
+Chinese manufacturer Shenzhen Creality 3D Technology certainly seems to have got that formula right and used it to spin out affordable 3D printers under 500 that have become landmarks in their own right in the realm of 3D printing.
+If you look at Creality’s creations, one thing is clear – it likes its 3D printer kits big.
+That’s precisely the core reason why its printers have found favor with 3D printing enthusiasts worldwide as they have.

-Soon after creating ripples with its Cartesian-style CR-10, a 3D printer best known for its impressively large build area and budget price tag, the Shenzhen manufacturer rolled out an upgrade to this popular machine in the form of Creality 3D CR-10S.
-Much like the CR-10, the CR-10S too is a large Cartesian-style 3D printer with a massive build area of 300x300x400 mm.
+Soon after creating ripples with its Cartesian-style Creality R-10, a DIY 3D printer best known for its impressively large build area and an under $500 price tag, Creality rolled out an upgrade to this popular machine in the form of Creality 3D CR-10S.
+Much like the CR-10, the CR-10S too is a large Cartesian-style DIY 3D printer with a massive build area of 300x300x400 mm.

 When Creality launched the CR-10 and hit a sweet spot with customers, many thought the perfect balance of good build quality and low price point couldn’t get any better than this.
 Then, the Chinese manufacturer rolled out an upgrade to its most popular printer in form of the CR-10S.
 It had the 3D printing community wondering what difference can an ‘S’ bring to an already seemingly perfect machine.
 Soon, the answer was out there for everyone to see.